John of Neumarkt: Humanist and writer

 John of Neumarkt had an excellent education.
-He was an early proponent of the Bohemian humanism.
+He was an early proponent of Bohemian humanism.
 In his surroundings, the first circle of humanists of the north of the Alps was cultivated.
 Since 1350 he knew Cola di Rienzo and, since 1354 Francesco Petrarca, with whom he corresponded extensively.

 Because of his literary career he worked with several writers in his cities of Mürau, Kremsier and Mödritz.
-In the imperial chancery, he introduced a new instrument style, were used in the quotations from Latin classics and of the Church Fathers.
+In the imperial chancery, he introduced a new writing style, which was used for quotations from Latin classics and the Church Fathers.
 He wrote formularies in the best Latin and sample collections for letters, documents and other documents and translated himself the "Soliloquia" into German.
-End of the 1350s years he made his journey breviary "Liber viaticus", which was illustrated by the so-called Master of the Liber viaticus.
+Towards the end of the 1350s he made his travel-breviary "Liber viaticus", which is known as a masterpiece of Bohemian book-illustration.
 These illustrations are among the best of that time.
-Also German and Latin poems and prayers have received from him.
-Already in 1356 he bequeathed his books bequeathed to the Augustinian monastery of St. Thomas in Prague.
+German and Latin poems and prayers have also been influenced by him.
+In 1356 he bequeathed his books to the Augustinian monastery of St. Thomas in Prague.

-John maintained an orchestra, for secular celebrations designed, and strove for good education in schools.
-He put great care on the liturgy, which he unified in 1376 for the entire diocese.
+John maintained an orchestra, designed for secular celebrations, and strove for good education in schools.
+He cared greatly about the liturgy, which he unified in 1376 for the entire diocese.

 John of Neumarkt was long regarded as identical with John of Hohenmauth.
-Recent research, however, assume two different persons.
+Recent research, however, assumes two different persons.